chaoskagami/ftpde/README.md

 - SIZE - RFC 3659
 - PASS - Proper credential support
 - USER - Proper credential support
+- PORT - Now only accepts same-IP connections to prevent a subclass of connection stealing.

 In progress
 -----------